wI2L/jettison/README.md

 ## Overview

 The goal of Jettision is to take up the idea introduced by the **bet365/jingo** package and build a fully-featured JSON encoder around it, that comply with the behavior of the [encoding/json](https://golang.org/pkg/encoding/json/) package.
 Unlike the latter, Jettison does not use reflection during marshaling, but only once to create the instruction set for a given type ahead of time.
-The drawback to this approach requires to instantiate an encoder once for each type that needs to be marshaled.
+The drawback to this approach requires to instantiate an encoder once for each type that needs to be marshaled, but that is overcomed with a package cache.

 The package aims to have a behavior similar to that of the standard library for all types encoding and struct tags, meaning that the documentation of the `json.Marshal` [function](https://golang.org/pkg/encoding/json/#Marshal) is applicable for Jettison, with a few exceptions described in this [section](#differences-with-encodingjson).
 As such, most of the tests compare their output against it to guarantee that.